-Qualified social workers can find jobs with local authorities or in the voluntary sector, or with providers of social care.
-The roles open to them include operational, policy and management jobs.
+Qualified social workers can find jobs with local authorities, the NHS, the voluntary sector and private social care providers.
+Roles include operational, policy and management jobs.

 - Read organisations’ websites to see what they say about themselves and why you should think about working for them.

 - Get hold of recent reports, independent evaluations or reviews undertaken of the work the organisation carries out.

 - Use them to see how they are performing.

 - Ask if you could speak to a new recruit and find out how effective the organisation’s induction, supervision and support arrangements are.
 Your university careers service may also be able to put you in touch with recent social work graduates..

 - Shop around and ask questions – social care employers are all different.
 The most important thing is to find the right fit for you.

 - Be afraid to do temporary or agency work – it’s all good experience.

 - Be too influenced by inspection reports (such as those carried out by the Care Quality Commission (for adult care services) and Ofsted (for children’s care providers).
 Organisations with negative feedback will still excel in some areas.
 Instead, look for a good match for your skills and career goals.